Wash away the dust of the world at the sacred springs of Bali.

 Hình ảnh rất thú vị tại đền Tirta Empul

-Very interesting pictures at Tirta Empul temple
+These are very interesting pictures at the Tirta Empul temple.

 Lúc nào nơi này cũng bận rộn với hàng dài người nối tiếp nhau để được thanh tẩy